eliduvid/BattleCalc/README.md

 # BattleCalc
 Interpreter for simplified assembly-like language.
-Originally was intended as a learning tool, but ended up never used like one.
+Originally was hosted on gitlab and intended as a learning tool, but ended up never used like one.
 Working version available at https://battle-calc.neocities.org/

-[I tried to host it on github pages, but require.js bodel I used then for some reason is not compatible with it 🤷‍♂️]
+[I tried to host it on github pages, but require.js model I used then for some reason is not compatible with it 🤷‍♂️]

 Yeah, and historic origins of the name are complicated and not so interesting.